-Your Company has embedded citizenship in the way it does business, in line with its philosophy of being a force for growth and a force for good in the communities it serves.
+Your Company has embedded citizenship in the way it does business, in line with its philosophy of being a force for growth and a force for good.
 Your Company continued to support the P&G Suraksha India initiative, which is P&G India's response to the COVID-19 pandemic.
-As part of the program, the Company contributed lakhs of masks and hand sanitizers for the protection of frontline workers and underprivileged communities.
+As part of the program, the Company helped strengthen healthcare infrastructure, as well as lakhs of masks and hand sanitizers for the protection of frontline workers and underprivileged communities.
+Since the outbreak of the pandemic, your Company has also donated more than 38 lakh Whisper sanitary pads to support women and girls from underprivileged backgrounds.